Heads Up International

 Heads Up International is a jazz record label that was formed in Cleveland, Ohio.
-It was bought by the Concord Music Group in 2005.
+It was bought by the Concord Music Group in 2005 who would later merge with BMG Rights Management.

 History

 The label got its name from a jazz group that Dave Love formed while attending North Texas State University.
 After college, Love became musical director for Donald Byrd.
 Later, he recorded an album with his band and soprano saxophonist Dave Liebman.

 While trying to sell the album to record labels, he took a position as National Director of Sales & Marketing for Oxymoron P&D, where executives convinced him to start his own label with his album.
 Using Oxymoron for distribution, Love began Heads Up International in Seattle, Washington, in 1990.
 The label's first album was The Energy of the Chance by Dave Liebman.
 In 2000, Heads Up International merged with Telarc International Corporation.

 In 2005 the two companies were acquired by the Concord Music Group.
 The label's roster includes Mindi Abair, Richard Elliot, Fourplay, Mike Stern, and Peter White.
 Its catalog includes Stanley Clarke, George Duke, Hiroshima, Earl Klugh, Jeff Lorber, Spyro Gyra, and Take 6.